slawlor/ractor/README.md

 ```

 The generated dispatch remains an exhaustive match, so adding an unhandled enum variant is a
 compile error.
+For local actors, `messages = CounterMessage` can also generate the enum from
+handler patterns and parameter types.
+Focused `#[ractor::supervision(...)]` methods provide the
-The explicit trait-based API remains available when its flexibility is preferable.
+same dispatch style for supervision events.
+The explicit trait-based API remains available when
+its flexibility is preferable.
 See the [guide](docs/actor-macros.md) and the
 [`actor_macro` example](ractor/examples/actor_macro.rs) for the supported method shapes.

 An example `ping-pong` actor might be the following